JohnRogardTabori/GettingandCleaningDataFinalAssignment/README.md

 - 'ProjectCodeBook.txt':  Describes all the variables as included in the files produced by the r-source code (run_analysis.R)

 - 'features__var_names10.csv": This is a fully modified, variable names file created using EXCEL to edit the variable names.
+			       If you download my r-code to test run it, you will need this file in addition to the original files from the Reyes-Ortiz, et. al. dataset.

 - 'run_analysis.R':  r-source code that produces the final Tidy data files as listed below: